One of the beautiful things about using stainless steel cookware is the fact that food can stick to it.

 Today, I don’t think I have a single nonstick pan at home and I actually look forward to using pans to which food can stick to… sticky pans.

-The little bits of food that stick to the bottom of a pan (fond) as they brown are the key to some really cool flavour development techniques.
-All that beautiful browned stuff can be deglazed by using any liquid and the result is pure delicious edible gold, but I will dedicate a post to talk about that. in the future Today’s post is about the opposite.
-How to make your stainless steel pans nonstick.
+The little bits of food that stick to the bottom of a pan (fond) as they brown is the key to some really cool flavor development techniques.
+All that beautiful browned stuff can be deglazed by using any liquid and the result is pure delicious edible gold, but I will dedicate a post to talk about that in the future.
+Today’s post is about the opposite.
+How to turn your stainless steel pans into a nonstick pan.

-So how should we cook something that shouldn’t stick to my “non-nonstick” pan, something simple like an egg?
+So how should we cook something that shouldn’t stick to a “non-nonstick” pan, something simple like an egg?

 Things can go south pretty quickly.
 Trying to retrieve that egg can very easily end in disaster with half the egg glued to the pan and the other laying shredded all over your counter and some of it on your spatula.

 The cool thing is, any stainless steel pan (any metallic pan really) can be made virtually nonstick.
 It’s the same concept behind seasoning cast iron cookware.
 By heating up oil in the pan and allowing that oil get close to its smoke point the chemical properties of the oil change and turns it into a polymer which happens to be, yep, nonstick… similar to the coating on any nonstick pans or silicon baking ware.